What Is Hypothyroidism?

 The prognosis of treated hypothyroidism is excellent.
 Levothyroxine replacement completely normalizes metabolism, and life expectancy is identical to that of the general population.
 Most patients return to full well-being within weeks to months of starting treatment.

-Treatment is, in most cases, permanent — the Hashimoto-destroyed thyroid does not regenerate.
-However, in subclinical hypothyroidism with negative anti-TPO, there is the possibility of spontaneous TSH normalization in up to 30% of cases, justifying periodic reassessment.
+Treatment is, in most cases, permanent — the Hashimoto-destroyed thyroid doesn't regenerate.
+However, in subclinical hypothyroidism with negative anti-TPO, spontaneous TSH normalization is possible in up to 30% of cases, justifying periodic reassessment.

 Chronically untreated hypothyroidism can lead to dyslipidemia with accelerated atherosclerosis, myxedematous cardiomyopathy, peripheral neuropathy and, in extreme cases, myxedema coma (an endocrine emergency with 20-40% mortality).
 Early diagnosis and treatment prevent all these complications.